WorkOfStan/seablast/README.md

 ## Testing

-The PHPUnit tests use the database configuration from `./conf/phinx.local.php`, even thoug the library doesn't include Phinx.
+The PHPUnit tests use the database configuration from `./conf/phinx.local.php`, so the library require-dev Phinx, ensuring PHPUnit tests work on GitHub as well.
-If this file is not already present after a local update of the testing environment, the relevant `Test.php` script copies `./conf/phinx.dist.php` to `./conf/phinx.local.php`, ensuring it works on GitHub as well.